VaclavPilat/RFPS_ICONS/README.md

 This repository is used for creating simple icons and other images using Python's *Pillow* library.

-All icons are generated as white-on-transparent PNG images.
+All icons are by default generated as white-on-transparent PNG images.

-Images are generated in high resolution and then downscaled to 100x100 pixels.
+Images are generated in high resolution and then downscaled.

 ## How to run
 1. **Install requirements** : `make install`